llmonpy/needle-in-a-needlestack/docs/index.md

 |         limerick used once         |       limerick used 10 times        |

 <br><br>
-You can get the [code for this benchmark here.](https://github.com/llmonpy/needle-in-a-needlestack)  It should be easy to add support for additional models.
+The [code for this benchmark is here.](https://github.com/llmonpy/needle-in-a-needlestack)  It should be easy to add support for additional models.
 You can [read more about how answers are evaluated and questions are vetted on the methodology page](methodology.md).
 If you have any questions, please [contact me](mailto:public@llmonpy.ai)